microsoft/genaiscript/docs/src/content/docs/reference/scripts/csv.md

     order: 17
 ---

-Convinience parses for CSV data.
+Parsing and stringifying of CSV data.

 ## `CSV`

-Similarly to the `JSON` class in JavaScript, the `CSV` class in LLM provides methods to parse and stringify YAML data.
+Similarly to the `JSON` class in JavaScript, the `CSV` class provides methods to parse and stringify comma separated values (csv) data.

 ```js
 const rows = CSV.parse(`...`)